 Ask any woman, and you will likely hear a different story about how she describes and manages her hair.
 In fact, her actual behavior might vary from what she tells you, making it even more important to set-up a familiar context to observe her actions.

-A technology-driven brand known for innovation teamed-up with C+R for a human-centered
+A technology-driven brand known for innovation teamed-up with C+R for a human-centered design to assist in developing ground-breaking hair tools for a well-saturated, multi-billion-dollar beauty industry.

 Of the brand’s two products, the first was already available in the market and needed refinement; the second was a highly confidential working prototype that was still being engineered (it couldn’t leave the engineers’ sights).
 This was a case where C+R Research’s expertise in working with product and positioning concepts at all stages, including prototypes, for some of the world’s biggest brands, helped us to reassure the client that we would be great partners.